dmoore247/ElasticSearchBulkLoader/README.md

 Beyond the hadoop parameters, the first parameter is the input path, and the second is the output path.

 ### Standalone dev test with Hadoop local mode
-This runs the
- - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkLoader` for default main class,
- - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkIndexerMapper` as the indexing mapper,
- - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkFormat` as the OutputFormat class.
 ```
 java -jar target/thinkbig-elasticsearch-loader-1.0-SNAPSHOT-jar-with-dependencies.jar \
   -Desbl.index=myindex -Desbl.type=mytype -Desbl.buffer_size=800000 -Desbl.host=localhost -Desbl.port=9200 myinput.json myoutput_directory
 ```

+Will run the
+ - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkLoader` for default main class,
+ - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkIndexerMapper` as the indexing mapper,
+ - `com.thinkbiganalytics.esbulkloader.ElasticsearchBulkFormat` as the OutputFormat class.

 ### Hadoop jar
 ```